Sayar1106/awesome-data-scientist/README.md

 ## Beginner (3-6 Months)

-Start here if you are a complete beginner to Data Science.
+Start here if you are a complete beginner to Data Science. or if you have recently completed an introduction to Machine Learning course like the one offered by Microsoft Azure on Udacity.

 ### Learn Python